Students often ask “what do I need to do to get a high band for grammar?

 Let’s move on to relative clauses before practicing this grammar.

 Who, whom, whose, which, when, where and that are relative pronouns.
 If a subordinate clause begins with a relative pronoun, then it is a relative clause.
 Relative clauses act like adjectives – they describe a noun.
 There are two kinds of relative clauses.

 Defining relative clauses define what something is.
 They give essential information about nouns.
 Defining relative clauses always follow the noun they describe.
 Look at these examples.

 That is the place where I work.

 The man who sold me the vegetables was very friendly.

-Choose the correct relative pronoun (who, whose, which, where, when) by clicking on the pronoun, then clicking again on a gap.
+Choose the correct relative pronoun (who, whose, which, where, when) by dragging the pronouns into the gaps.

 Defining relative clauses are great for paraphrasing (explaining what something is).
 Doing this effectively needs to be done to get a higher band for lexical resource

 (LRA) in speaking.
 If you can explain what something is, even if you don’t know the English word for it, the examiner will notice that the gaps in your vocabulary don’t stop you from communicating effectively.
 See the example below.